DIAGNijmegen/website-content/content/pages/members/jim-winkens.md

 office: Route 812, room 2.39
 type: student

-Jim Winkens succesfully defended his thesis titled 'Out-of-distribution detection for computational pathology with multi-head ensembles’, and obtained his master's degree at the University of Amterdam.
+Jim Winkens succesfully defended his thesis titled 'Out-of-distribution detection for computational pathology with multi-head ensembles’, and obtained his master's degree at the University of Amsterdam.